It’s remarkable that for millions of households across the UK, our digital lives are dependent on technology developed by the Victorians.

 Yet despite a global network of fibre optic cabling distributing binary data at almost the speed of light, fifteen million UK homes are still connected along old-fashioned cables.

-That means phone lines have to handle the final stage of data’s journey from overseas web servers to domestic broadband routers.
+That means phone lines have to handle the final stage of data’s journey from overseas web servers to our home broadband routers.

 And unfortunately, copper isn’t a particularly effective conduit of bits and bytes.